Petty crime is rampant in China where overcrowded areas and cultural tendency to disregard personal space make some crimes easier to commit.

 Transportation stations attract petty criminals, often at the ticket booth, as do overnight train carriages and Trans-Siberian Express lines.

-Tourist attractions, Beijing International Airport, expat bars at night and street markets are other hotspots for theft.
+Visitor attractions, Beijing International Airport, expat bars at night, street markets and Yuyuan Garden, a major tourist and shopping area in Shanghai, are other hotspots for theft.

-One particularly tricky issue is that you must carry your passport with you at all times when you travel China, as foreigners are subject to random checks.
-This also means that your passport has a greater likelihood of getting stolen.
+One particularly tricky issue is that you are required to carry your passport with you at all times when you travel in China, as visitors are subject to random checks.
+This means that your passport has a greater likelihood of getting stolen.

-Make sure that you store your passport and any other relevant paperwork in front pockets or in a bag or pack secured at the front of your body.
+Make sure that you store your passport, and any other relevant paperwork, in front pockets or in a bag or pack secured at the front of your body.

 More beggars roam from Xi Dan to the third ring.

-If a beggar or homeless person asks for money at a restaurant or crowded public place like a park, the staff or police will often intervene quite aggressively.
-One recent traveler to Shanghai recalled a police officer pushing a beggar away when he asked for money in popular Peoples Park and a waiter at a restaurant on the Bund doing likewise with another vagrant.
+If a beggar or homeless person asks for money at a restaurant, or crowded public place like a park, the staff or police will often intervene quite aggressively.
+One traveler to Shanghai recalled a police officer pushing a beggar away when he asked for money in popular Peoples Park and a waiter at a restaurant on the Bund doing likewise with another vagrant.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

 With a brewing population of almost 1.4 billion people, here's how to deal with overcrowding while sightseeing in China.